razloz/DungeonGen/README.md

 # DungeonGen
-My take on the Drunkard Walk algorithm
+My take on the Drunkard Walk algorithm.
+Multiprocess workflow to concurrently generate and save JPEG maps.